-- This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 CFR 1.
-70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
-[District Rule 2201] Federally Enforceable Through Title V Permit - Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application 2. to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
-[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - 3.
-Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 657 lb, 2nd quarter - 657 lb, 3rd quarter - 657 lb, and fourth guarter - 657 lb.
+- This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 CFR 70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
+[District Rule 2201] Federally Enforceable Through Title V Permit - Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
+[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 657 lb, 2nd quarter - 657 lb, 3rd quarter - 657 lb, and fourth quarter - 657 lb.
 These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
-[District Rule 2201] Federally Enforceable Through Title V Permit - ERC Certificate Numbers N-945-2, N-1183-2 and C-1226-2 (or certificates split from these certificates) shall be used 4. to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+[District Rule 2201] Federally Enforceable Through Title V Permit - ERC Certificate Number C-1225-2 (or a certificate split from this certificate) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
 Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201] Federally Enforceable Through Title V Permit